-The Commissioner has set his vision to use the police estate to improve collaboration and drive efficiency.
+The PCC has set his vision to use the police estate to improve collaboration and drive efficiency.
 A programme of investment is in place to deliver a fit for purpose estate that fully supports modern operational and local policing.
-The Estates Strategy supported by the Estates Delivery Plan will detail the approach to this up to 2020 and beyond.
-This work will start generating both revenue savings and capital receipts within 2018/19.
-Given the Commissioner's priorities, the increasing pressures and the opportunities for reform, West Mercia faces a savings target of £16.365m in the medium term, whilst at the same time the Commissioner needs to ensure that policing arrangements continue to be fit for purpose.
+The Estates Strategy supported by the Estates Delivery Plan will detail the approach to this up to 2021 and beyond.
+This work will continue to generate both revenue savings and capital receipts within 2020/21.
+Given the PCC's priorities, the increasing pressures and the opportunities for reform, West Mercia faces a savings target of £9.858m in the medium term, whilst at the same time the PCC needs to ensure that policing arrangements continue to be fit for purpose.
 Policing therefore must continue to be both efficient and effective, address changes in demand and meet public expectations.

-In 2018/19 he therefore intends to:
+He therefore intends to: